Leaderboard

 2 points

-Well for a guy whose first line in the thread is about not being too smart it appears that you like most who say that are in fact quite smart and well organized.
+5. Well for a guy whose first line in the thread is about not being too smart it appears that you like most who say that are in fact quite smart and well organized.
 I look forward to following your thread as although my Plymouth is probably about as done as it is going to get I always look for the chance to learn something new or a different way to accomplish a task.
-Your car looks solid and what you have done so far excellent.2 points
+Your car looks solid and what you have done so far excellent.

-after top coating the bit n bobs, Wait till your significant other goes to town for a couple hours. sneak into the kitchen.
+6. after top coating the bit n bobs, Wait till your significant other goes to town for a couple hours. sneak into the kitchen.
 Place the bits and bobs on a cookie sheet and bake them in an oven for 30 minutes at about 300 degrees.
 When you pull them out of the over the paint will still be wet.
-Put them someplace cool to cure overnight.2 points
+Put them someplace cool to cure overnight.

-Well I can't believe I figured it out.
+8. Well I can't believe I figured it out.
 I was talking to an older gentleman today who knows a lot about these cars and he suggested I checked the vacuum advance.
 It sure seemed like it was running lean but I couldn't find a vacuum leak.
 Apparently my vacuum advance diaphragm has blown and it won't hold vacuum.
 I put a pipe plug in the carburetor and now it runs great until about 2,800 RPMs then it starts to miss a little.
 I'll take that as a victory for now.
-So now where do I find a diaphragm?1 point
+So now where do I find a diaphragm?

 1 point